AudiusProject/audius-k8s-manifests/README.md

 If you do not have `audius-cli`, instructions on how to install are available in [the section above](#2-audius-cli-setup).

-To upgrade your service, you will need to pull the latest manifest code.
+To upgrade your service using `audius-cli`, you will need to pull the latest manifest code.
 You can do this with `audius-cli`
 ```
 audius-cli upgrade
 ```